By-Laws of the International Xenotransplantation Association

 SECTION 1.
 Categories of Membership.
-There shall be five categories of membership—full, associate, junior, emeritus, and honorary.
+There shall be five categories of membership—Full, Associate, Trainee, Emeritus, and Honorary.

 Full Members shall be investigators in the broad field of xenotransplantation who have contributed by their work to the advancement of knowledge in the field.
 A requirement of Full Membership is that the person must be a Member of the Society.
 Full Members shall be eligible to vote at the Business Meetings of the Association and to be an Officer or Councilor of the Association.

-Junior Members shall be persons with an interest in xenotransplantation who are in training positions (which must be confirmed by the signature of their supervisor), and who may or may not be Junior Members of the Society.
-Junior Members shall have no voting rights and shall be ineligible to be an Officer or Councilor of the Association.
+Trainee Members shall be persons with an interest in xenotransplantation who are in training positions (which must be confirmed by the signature of their supervisor), and who may or may not be Trainee Members of the Society.
+Trainee Members shall have voting rights and but shall be ineligible to be an Officer or Councilor of the Association.

 SECTION 4.
 Termination of Membership.
 Any Membership can be terminated by the Council for conduct which in the sole judgment of the Council is injurious to the interests and welfare of the Association.
 Such termination shall require a two-thirds vote of the Council after the Member in question is afforded an opportunity to appear before the Council and appeal for continuance of Membership.

 SECTION 1.
 Business Meetings.
 These meetings shall be held at such time and place as shall be determined at the prior meeting, or failing such determination, at such time and place as the Council may fix.
 In general, it is understood that meetings will take place during the Association’s biennial International Congresses and during the Society’s biennial International Congresses.